Add Design Pattern

 Matching colors is easy if you have pptXtreme ColorPicker (http://www.pptxtreme.com/).
 It is a utility that you can add to your PowerPoint application that makes it super easy to match colors perfectly.
 It isn't very expensive, only $19.95 and it works with all versions of PowerPoint (we've promoted this product before).
 You need this utility or one like it to match the colors in your template and create your design pattern.

-The steps for creating the Design pattern (as shown under the OurCo Mission on the Chart of the Month) are below:
+The steps for creating the Design pattern (as shown under the OurCo Mission on the Power Chart) are below:

 - Draw a rectangle and match the background color of the design element on the right side of the template.
 Use ColorPicker to match the lighter shade of magenta at the bottom of the design element.